rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-llms.md

 ### Pulling Ollama Open Source LLMs

 The extension provides a lightweight LLM called [tinyllama](https://ollama.com/library/tinyllama) out of the box that you can use to start your LLM exploration.
-The tinyllama is a basic language model good enough to try out simpler text generation and summarization tasks.
+Tinyllama is a basic language model good enough to try out simpler text generation and summarization tasks.
 If you want to perform more advanced tasks, then you need to download bigger models such as llama, mistral, gemma, etc.

 You can pull Ollama models via the `Admin Panel > Settings > Models` page.
 Simply enter the name:tag of the model you want to pull and click on the `pull` button.
 You can find the full list of available models on the [Ollama Models Library page](https://ollama.com/library).